ethereum/cryptography-research-website/src/bounties-data-source/rsa/assumptions.md

 ### Nontrivial reductions

-- The Factoring assumption implies the Discrete Logarithm assumption in an RSA group.
-[2]
+- The Factoring assumption implies the Discrete Logarithm assumption in an RSA group.[^2]
-- The Strong RSA assumption is equivalent to the Fractional Root Assumption in the group of quadratic residues modulo $$N$$.
-[3]
+- The Strong RSA assumption is equivalent to the Fractional Root Assumption in the group of quadratic residues modulo $$N$$.[^3]

 ### Generic Group Model